flut1/discogs-data-tools/readme.md

 **This module is not officially affiliated with Discogs.** For license information on Discogs data dumps see: https://data.discogs.com/

+## Motivation
+Discogs has its own API, but the way the data is structured make it difficult to look up information for some use cases.
+That's why the monthly data dumps are very useful: you can structure and query the data according to your application's needs.
+However, parsing the large and at some points somewhat inconsistent XML dumps into a database is not a trivial task.
+This tool is meant to help out with that.

 ## Installation

 - Install Node.JS (min 8.2.1)
 - Some dependencies are built using `node-gyp`, which has additional prerequisites.
 See the [node-gyp documentation](https://github.com/nodejs/node-gyp#Installation) for more info.
+- Depending on your use case:
+  - To use the NodeJS API in your own node application run `npm install --save disogs-data-tools`
-- Run `npm install -g discogs-data-tools`
+  - To install the tool for global usage run `npm install -g discogs-data-tools`
+  - Run the tool directly using npx (see [CLI Usage](#CLI-usage) below)

 ## Data transformation
-Data from the database will be transformed when using the `mongo` cli command or when formatting using the `dumpFormatter` module.
+Data from the database will be transformed when using the `mongo` CLI command or when formatting using the `dumpFormatter` module.
 This is to fix some inconsistencies in the data and make it easier to work with: